Extreme Weather and Climate Change

 Extreme Weather Threats

-Extreme weather threats are occurrences of unusually severe weather of climate conditions that can cause devastating impacts on communities and agricultural and natural ecosystems.
-Climate change fuels extreme weather threats.
+Extreme weather threats are occurrences of unusually severe weather or amplified by climate change that can cause devastating impacts on communities, infrastructure, agricultural, and natural ecosystems.

 Prolonged Drought